jhartmanNU/jhartmanNU/README.md

 - 👋  Hi, I’m Jenni
-- 💻  I'm a senior system engineer at Northwestern University
+- 💻  I'm a senior systems engineer at Northwestern University

 - 📫  How to reach me: jenni.hartman@northwestern.edu or [Linkedin](http://linkedin.com/in/jennihartman)